scrollmapper/bible_databases_deuterocanonical/sources/en/2-maccabees/2-maccabees.md

 **[10:7]** Therefore they bare branches, and fair boughs, and palms also, and sang psalms unto him that had given them good success in cleansing his place.

-**[10:8]** They ordained also by a common statute and decree, That every year those days should be kept of the whole nation of the Jews.
+**[10:8]** They ordained also by a common statute and decree, that every year those days should be kept of the whole nation of the Jews.

 **[10:9]** And this was the end of Antiochus, called Epiphanes.